-In 2018, the Houses of the Oireachtas will commemorate the 100th anniversary of the parliamentary vote for women in Ireland.
+In 2018, the Houses of the Oireachtas commemorates the 100th anniversary of the parliamentary vote for women in Ireland.

-1918 was the first time Irish women were permitted by law to vote and run in parliamentary elections.
+1918 was the first time Irish women were permitted by law to vote and stand in parliamentary elections.

 1918 was also the year in which the first woman was elected to the British Parliament at Westminster.
 Countess de Markievicz, who represented a Dublin constituency, never took her seat at Westminster.
 Instead, she joined the revolutionary first Dáil, becoming the first female TD.

 To mark the centenary, the Houses of the Oireachtas is hosting a programme of events that will highlight the history of the suffrage movement and its leaders in Ireland and the impact of wider voting rights.

 The winners of the all-island competition to take part in a debate in the Seanad Chamber, along with their teachers, visited Leinster House for the second time.
 They took part in a historical research workshop with historians Louise Ryan and Mary Clancy.
 They also tried their hands at public speaking, guided by debating coach William Dunne.

 The Great Reform Act restricts parliamentary vote to “male persons”

 The Representation of the People Act 1832, known as the Great Reform Act, created new constituencies and granted the parliamentary vote to small landowners, tenant farmers and householders who paid a yearly rental of £10.
 The electorate almost doubled, however, the Act specified that the parliamentary vote was granted only to "male persons".